akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 From this panel, you will know which attributes need to be improved and how to improve them.

 ::: info
-Links can lead you either to a specific attribute or to the list of improvable attributes in the attribute panel.
+Links can take you either to a specific attribute or to the list of improvable attributes in the attribute panel.
 :::